How To Sound Less Like a Tourist in Portuguese Restaurants

 [!faq]- What’s the rule for tipping in Portugal?
 Tipping is not obligatory, but it is appreciated for good service.
 Unlike in some countries, there’s no set percentage.
 For a typical meal, rounding up the bill or leaving a few extra euros is a common way to show appreciation.
 For exceptional service at a nicer restaurant, a tip of 5-10% is considered generous.

 [!faq]- So what’s the deal with the couvert?
 Can I refuse it?
 Absolutely.
 The couvert (bread, olives, butter, pâté, etc.) is not free.
 By law, you only have to pay for what you consume.
-When the waiter brings it, if you don’t want it, you can simply say, “Não, obrigado/obrigada” (No, thank you), and they will take it away with no issue.
+When the server brings it, if you don’t want it, you can simply say, “Não, obrigado/obrigada” (No, thank you), and they will take it away with no issue.
 If you eat any part of it, you will be charged for it.

-[!faq]- How do I get a waiter’s attention when it’s busy?
+[!faq]- How do I get a server’s attention when it’s busy?
 A simple and polite “Desculpe!”
 (Excuse me!) when they are nearby is the best way.
 You can also try to make eye contact and give a slight nod or raise your hand discreetly.
 Avoid shouting or snapping your fingers, as this is considered rude.

 [!faq]- Is it rude to ask for a takeaway box?
 Not at all anymore.
 While it wasn’t traditionally common, asking to take leftovers home has become perfectly acceptable, especially in cities.
 You can ask, “Pode pôr isto numa caixa para levar, por favor?”
 (Can you put this in a box to take away, please?).